Equality, Diversity and Inclusion

 Equality diversity and inclusion (EDI) is at the heart of everything we do

-The School of Physical and Chemical Sciences actively works towards an environment where all parties can achieve their full potential irrespective of gender, race, sexual orientation or disability.
+The School of Physical and Chemical Sciences (SPCS) actively works towards an environment where all parties can achieve their full potential irrespective of gender, race, sexual orientation or disability.

 The School's EDI Committee collects and monitors relevant disaggregated data on many aspects of school life, from undergraduate recruitment to seminar speakers and acts accordingly on its findings in an effort to create an equitable working culture.

 The EDI Committee meets termly and comprises members from all areas within the school and all career stages from PhD student to the Head of School.

 In that context, we are very pleased to support Project Juno, an Institute of Physics initiative that recognises and rewards departments that can demonstrate they have taken action to address the under-representation of women in university physics and to encourage better practice for both women and men.

 The Department of Physics and Astronomy currently holds Juno Champion status, the highest level of award in this scheme (Awarded June 2015, renewed July 2019) having previously attained Practitioner status in February 2012.
 The Department of Physics and Astronomy holds Athena SWAN Silver status from Advance HE (Awarded September 2015, renewed May 2020).

 The Department of Chemistry currently holds Athena SWAN Bronze status from Advance HE (awarded September 2015, renewed May 2020).